Shoaib Akhtar: Rehabilitation and final years (2010–2011)

 Akhtar made a return to international cricket albeit in the shorter format of the game.
-In May 2010, PCB named him in a list of 35 probables for the Asia Cup.
+In May 2010, PCB named him in a list of 35 probable's for the Asia Cup.
 On 15 June 2010, Akhtar made his return, taking 3 wickets for 28 runs in the first match of the Asia Cup against Sri Lanka.
 He narrowly missed out a spot in the 2010 ICC World Twenty20 in place of the injured Umar Gul.

 In July 2010, he was selected for the Twenty20 series against Australia but the selectors decided not to play him in the Test squad so that he would not get injured.
 He was subsequently selected for the ODI and Twenty20 series against England in September 2010.

 Akhtar returned to the national side representing the country against England in the Twenty20 International.
 He bowled an impressive spell and returned with figures of 2 wickets for 23 runs.
 He continued to bowl well in the ODI series in the absence of regular fast-bowlers, Mohammad Asif and Mohammad Amir, who were suspended by the International Cricket Council amid allegations of Spot-fixing.
-Despite his relatively good bowling form, Pakistani coach Waqar Younis insisted that the bowling attack must not become reliant on Akhtar, as he is 35 years of age and fitness troubles continue to affect him.
+Despite his relatively good bowling form, Pakistani coach Waqar Younis insisted that the bowling attack must not become reliant on Akhtar, as he was 35 years of age and fitness troubles continued to affect him.
 Akhtar was selected for the tour of New Zealand and started his campaign off well with 3 wickets on Boxing Day in the first of two Twenty20 Internationals against New Zealand.

 Akhtar was selected in Pakistan's 15-man squad to play in the 2011 World Cup hosted by Bangladesh, India, and Sri Lanka in February to March.
 During the tournament, he announced that he would retire from international cricket at the end of the World Cup.
 He was dropped from the squad after group matches and was not included in the quarter final either.

 Domestic career

 England county cricket

 Akhtar has played for three English county cricket clubs: Somerset in 2001, Durham in 2003 and 2004 and Worcestershire in 2005.
 He did achieve his moments of success, such as taking 5 wickets for 35 runs for Durham against Somerset in the National League in 2003 and claiming 6 wickets for 16 runs in the same competition for Worcestershire against Gloucestershire two years later, but he suffered from fitness problems, as well as a perception that he was less than interested in his task.
 This was particularly the case at Worcestershire: chairman John Elliott said "Players like that are no good to our club.
-In fact, Akhtar has been no good for any club he's been at.
+In fact, Akhtar has been no good for any club he's been at."